OpenUG/OpenUG/README.md

 Alice is an example speaker at your user group.
 You can use this space to write a bio for Alice.

 Any talks listed in the metadata section will appear on the right hand side.
----

-Alice is a student of some university.
-In her spare time she saves polar bears and creates drones that spit fire.
 ```